chynnaevans/chyn/chyn/src/content/MetGala.md

 ## #4 Cara Delevingne | Punk: Chaos to Couture
 ### Burberry

 Even though this is sitting at #4, it's actually my all time favourite Met Gala look.
 Ever.
-Everything The dress is perfect for the theme; the silhouette is simple and elegant, while the deep plunge & heavy studding gives it a super badass punk look.
-Cara's eye black smokey eye, black nailpolish, and half-back hair completes the look.
+The dress is perfect for the theme; the silhouette is simple and elegant, while the deep plunge & heavy studding gives it a super badass punk look.
+Cara's black smokey eye, black nailpolish, and half-back hair completes the look.
 It's 7 years later and I'm still obsessed.

 ----